rollup/plugins/packages/typescript/README.md

 # @rollup/plugin-typescript

-🍣 A Rollup plugin for seamless integration between Rollup and Typescript.
+🍣 A Rollup plugin for seamless integration between Rollup and TypeScript.

 ## Requirements